MJ-AllDay-67/Portfolio/README.md

  In the 'NLP_Ecommerce_Classification.ipynb' notebook, you will find the following:
  - Extensive EDA on text column 'item_description' using NLP, uncovering and visualizing relationships between words within each of the 'labels' (Household, Books, Electronics, Clothing & Accessories) of the e-commerce dataset
  - ML techniques for classification i.e. LinearSVC, MultiNomialNB, and Neural Networks
- - Evaluation and improvement of models
+ - Evaluation and improvement of models <br>
    *Added note - this is not meant to show production ready code, rather a notebook to give a quick glimpse into a small window of my capabilties